 It’s summer and strawberry shortcake is on everyone’s minds!
 This one is extra special made with a strawberry balsamic reduction and a hint of lemon.
 Balsamic Strawberry Lemon Shortcake will have you all raving!

 You guys!
 I am so excited to tell you about a partnership that we have entered into with Queen Creek Olive Mill, the coolest destination olive mill in Arizona.
 If you haven’t been to Queen Creek Olive Mill or used one of their products, let me just say, prepare to be amazed.
 I discovered this awesome place while visiting my in-laws a few years ago.
 I was amazed by both the quality and the sheer selection of their olive oils and vinegars.
 So much goodness!
 So many ideas for great foodie creations!
-Like this Balsamic Strawberry Lemon Shortcake!
+Like this fun take on strawberry shortcake, Balsamic Strawberry Lemon Shortcake!

 I’m obligated to let you know we are being compensated for this post, but trust me, both Holly and I were using Queen Creek Olive Mill’s products loooonnnng before our sponsorship so don’t worry, all of these views are completely are own!
 The good news is, we are partnering for a few posts in the future, so you will be seeing this awesome company again.
 (You might want to check them out, hint, hint!).